 Burg housing development, Schenkon

-The defining parameters of the site - the landscape context, topography, views and noise profile - have been exploited as catalysers for the design and have been harmonised with the need for sustainability.
-The arrangement in two rows of buildings and the polygonal form of the volumes create flowing spatial sequences, which alternate between inner cohesion and permeability with regard to the surroundings.
-In combination with considerable freedom in the arrangement of storeys, this produces a well-balanced ensemble, which achieves a pleasing equilibrium between integration in the landscape, geotope preservation and plot density.
+The defining parameters of the site - landscape space, topography, views and noise - are used as catalysts for the design and brought into harmony with the sustainability requirement.
+The placement in two rows of buildings and the polygonal form of the volumes create flowing spatial sequences that oscillate between internal cohesion and permeability to the context.
+In combination with the different floor levels, a well-balanced ensemble is created that offers a good balance between landscape integration, geotope protection and structural density.

-Under the slogan of "residences with options", apartment layouts have been developed that offer flexibility in daily use and can be adapted to suit changing personal circumstances.
-The basis of this is a simple and efficient supporting structure, which permits apartments to be created in a wide range of different sizes, without restricting the room layout in any way.
-Urban design, sociology, structure, energy, construction and mobility thus form a sophisticated whole, which is more than the sum of its parts and also meets the requirements of the Minergie A Eco standard and 2000 Watts site certification.
+Under the keyword "living with options", residential layouts were developed that can be used flexibly in everyday life and adapted to changing living circumstances.
+The basis for this is a simple and efficient structure that allows for free apartment divisions and a wide variety of apartment sizes.
+Urban design, sociology, structure, energy, construction and mobility thus form a sophisticated whole that is more than the sum of its parts and achieves the Minergie-A-Eco standard.

-General planner: Bob Gysin Partner BGP Architekten ETH SIA BSA
+Architecture (up to LP 33): Bob Gysin Partner BGP Architects ETH SIA BSA

 Energy and sustainability: EK Energiekonzepte, Zürich